Zhendong-Wang/Thompson-Sampling-via-Local-Uncertainty/README.md

 ## Training

-You can run comparison of all algorithms from *run_bandit.py* file.
+You can run comparison of all algorithms from *run_bandit.py* file, with one argument for a specific dataset.
+It will save the output results in one *.npz* file.

 ```
     python run_bandit.py mushroom